icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 ______

-9. From here you can reboot the system to use a static IP and then log into the remote system from host with ssh as user we made admin access.
+9. From here you can reboot the system to use a static IP and then log into the remote system from host with ssh as user we made with admin access.
 This makes tutorial cut and paste easier with local terminal.

 ```
    $ reboot